Your one-stop shop for help managing troop, Service Unit, and Juliette banking and all money-earning activities.

 To make records and reporting easy, do not mix personal and troop funds and don’t use the troop checkbook for non-troop transactions.
 Save receipts from all troop activities and purchases and check your bank statements frequently with your receipts.
 Keeping good financial records ensures you have the necessary documentation, especially in the case of any issues.

-Every June, troop leaders (and service units) are required to complete the Girl Scout Finance Report to make sure that proper records of funds are maintained and kept on file at the council office.
+Every June, troop leaders (and communities/areas) are required to complete the Girl Scout Finance Report to make sure that proper records of funds are maintained and kept on file at the council office.

 Troop Disbands, Transfers, Splits and Mergers